alexreg/typer/docs/tutorial/first-steps.md

 </div>

-...but this program is still not very useful.
+... but this program is still not very useful.
 Let's extend it.

 ## What is a **CLI argument**